eddeighton/eg/docs/index.md

 # The Execution Model

 eg uses boost::fibers to implement user land threading.
-Currently everything is single threads but you can have thousands of fibers.

-The idea is to think in terms of cycles.
-Every cycle every fiber must go to sleep.
-Once all fibers are asleep the scheduler will start the next cycle.
+Currently everything is single threaded.
+Every time Start is called a new fiber is created.
+Currently the fiber stack size is configured globally in the eg project file.
+The default is 16K.
+Having many thousands of fibers can quickly use up a lot of memory.
+In the future combining fibers and coroutines may be the best approach.

 ## Waiting and Sleeping